 VK750: TTL mode (actual TTL now), f/5.6, zero compensation, Spot metering (on green leaves) to force TTL.
 The flash system does NOT use Spot metering.
 Only ambient watches the spot (but ambient level can affect TTL BL level).
 The indoor ambient is too low to matter, and this is camera M mode anyway, so ambient settings did not change (and the green leaves were no factor here).
 Since TTL BL balancing is not possible with ambient Spot metering, Spot metering switches metering of the flash to be actual TTL mode.
 This switches Off both D-lens distance monitoring, and also balancing with ambient.
 The Neewer seems unaffected by D-lens distance, but ambient does affect TTL BL (except not in this Spot TTL case - See More).
 And the manual ambient exposure of the leaves is -3.3 EV below what metering their ambient would want.
 So here, Spot simply forces TTL mode, which is often desirable indoors.
 Normally, TTL is a little brighter flash than TTL BL mode (not held back by balancing with ambient or D-lens).

 Here is the big point: These last two (+1 EV TTL BL and +0 EV TTL) are similar, because the matrix metering is being affected by the window.
 It doesn't know the situation, it just sees some very bright ambient light and suspects a possible problem.
 The TTL BL Balanced system is reducing the flash a bit to be fill level for the bright ambient (mostly to NOT overexpose the ambient).
 But TTL mode (switched by Spot metering) does not back off, it comes ahead on, as metered, regardless of ambient.
-Note that that flash system does NOT do Spot metering, flash has its own system, but Spot does switch flash mode to be TTL (no BL balancing).
+Note that the flash system does NOT do Spot metering, flash has its own system, but Spot does switch flash mode to be TTL (no BL balancing).
 I prefer Center Weighted metering, but this was Matrix.

 Bottom line: We just need to watch results, and simply do what we see we need to do, to make results be as we want them.
 That is our job to do.
 Some users cannot be bothered, but a little flash compensation works wonders.